tf-encrypted/tf-encrypted/examples/federated-learning/README.md

 python3 examples/federated-learning/main.py --remote-config config.json
 ```

-There are other configuration flags, please explore them with:
+These examples with automatically download the required data and then launch the training process.

+There are some tweaks that be made.
+These can be explored with:

 ```sh
 python3 examples/federated-learning/main.py --help
 ```

-See more details in the [documentation](/docs/RUNNING.md).
+See more details about how to run with remote configration in the [documentation](/docs/RUNNING.md).